mhasif0786/test_github_action/README.md

 # Workflow File Location

 The workflow file is located at:

-# Copy code
 .github/workflows/run-python-code.yml

 Workflow Details
 Workflow Name
+# Steps Breakdown

 name: Run Python Code
-The workflow is named "Run Python Code" to indicate its purpose.
+#The workflow is named "Run Python Code" to indicate its purpose.
-Trigger Events
+#Trigger Events
 on:
   push:
     branches:
       - main
   pull_request:
-push: The workflow is triggered whenever code is pushed to the main branch.
+#push: The workflow is triggered whenever code is pushed to the main branch.
-pull_request: It also runs when a pull request is opened.
+#pull_request: It also runs when a pull request is opened.
-Jobs
-Job 1: Run Python Code
+# Run Python Code

 jobs:
   run-python-code:
     runs-on: ubuntu-latest
     environment: Production
-jobs: Defines the tasks to perform.
+# jobs: Defines the tasks to perform.
-run-python-code: The name of the job.
+# run-python-code: The name of the job.
-runs-on: Specifies the environment where the job runs (ubuntu-latest).
+# runs-on: Specifies the environment where the job runs (ubuntu-latest).
-environment: The job requires approval to deploy in the Production environment.
+# environment: The job requires approval to deploy in the Production environment.

-# Steps Breakdown
 1. Checkout Repository

 - name: Checkout code